 - Applicants must submit an application to the Liquor and Cannabis Regulation Branch (LCRB).

-- The LCRB will tell the local government where the store will be located.
+- The LCRB will notify the local government as to where the store will be located.

 - The local government will then do one of the following: